 The Saint Mary-of-the Woods Student Counseling Center offers a variety of free services to currently enrolled students.
 These services include confidential individual, couples, and group counseling, crisis intervention, and consultation services.
 Consultation services and workshops are available to student groups, faculty, and staff.
-The staff counselor, Jennifer Smith, is an Indiana licensed Master's level marriage and family thereapist and has experience with all types of behavioral health issues.

 Students are encouraged to call the Counseling Center office at (812) 535-5102 to make an appointment for the initial consultation.
 If the counselor is not available, please leave a voice mail with your contact information.
 The counselor will attempt to contact you as soon as possible.
 Initial appointments are generally made within one week from the time the counselor is contacted.

 Any student who is registered for credit-bearing classes at Saint Mary-of-the-Woods College is eligible for counseling services.

 There is no charge for currently enrolled students for any of the services: counseling, group programs, presentations, or consultations.

 Counseling Center staff work with students experiencing a wide variety of personal problems and conflicts.
 Examples of common difficulties that can be addressed by the counselor include:

 - Adjusting to college life

 - Poor academic performance, including study skills, learning disabilities, and test taking anxiety